-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 This is greatness. @88DrewPearson you are greatness. #CowboysDraft https://t.co/hMKjvA3xnc4/29/2017, 1:29:49 AM

-Now that the final selection has been made, it's quite possible we may regard this as perhaps the most successful draft events in league history.
+Now that the final selection has been made, it's quite possible we may regard this as perhaps the most successful draft event in league history.

 Mike Freeman covers the NFL for Bleacher Report.
 Follow him on Twitter: @mikefreemanNFL.